mattsibs/pagination-stream/README.md

 Forked from https://github.com/mattsibs/pagination-stream (master) @ 2021-03-13

-## changes
- * no dependency on the page object type - use a page extractor function to fetch a page, and items extractor to fetch a collection from the page

 Java Streams have a great api and provide the ability to lazily define loads an operations.
 Creating your own lazy loaded stream is easy with the `Spliterator<T>` interface.
 This repo is an example of using the interface for loading paginated data.

+## changes
+ * no dependency on the page object type - use a page extractor function to fetch a page, and items extractor to fetch a collection from the page

 ## Usage
-In order to use the utility, you need to define a `PageFetcher<T>` which defines how to load a paged result for a given offset and pagesize.
+In order to use the utility, you need to define a few functionals:
+* a page extractor - how to load a paged result for a given offset and pagesize.

-(Note the current interface for page uses the Spring Data object out of convenience, this will be made generic in the future release so adapters can bridge the utility's requirements)
+* a itm extractor - how to get a list of items from a returned page
+* a page count extractor - how to compute the number of pages that can be fetched (requried for best parallel execution)

+Two classes can be used in sequence or parallel
+1. `PageSpliterator` - used if a good estimate of the size of the result is known
+2. `PreFetchPagePliterator` - used if the first page fetched can get the estimate off the number of pages that can be returned

+## To Do
+- [ ] Can we use adapters to ccreae a PagedResult object that can be adapted without addingg item extractor and page count extrator?

 ### Example
 ```java